isaif/polybar-wifi-ramp-icons/README.md

 I have added added icons which shows different level of wifi strength in the DejaVuSansMono font.
 Note it is not ["DejaVuSansMono Nerd Font"](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/DejaVuSansMono.zip), so you need to add atleast one of the [nerd font](https://www.nerdfonts.com/) if you want to see other beautiful icons.

-I tried searching for fonts which had these icons but couldn't find one, so I decided to create it own my own.
+I tried searching for fonts which had these icons but couldn't find one, so I decided to create it on my own.

 ## How to donwload?